An overdose on narcotics is extremely dangerous, and it can be fatal. Knowing the signs of overdose is important, as immediate help is essential.

 What Makes Symptoms Potentially Fatal?

-There are several reasons why an overdose of a narcotic drug is taken.
-It can be intentionally, or happen over a certain time period as mentioned above.
-Regardless what has caused an overdose, the effects can be dangerous and in many instances can prove to be fatal if not taken care of.
-Some of these symptoms known to lead to death if medical attention is not received properly include:
+There are several reasons why a narcotic overdose can happen.
+It can be intentional or happen after taking large doses over time.
+Regardless of what causes an overdose, the effects can be dangerous and, in many instances, can prove to be fatal if not treated quickly.
+Some of the symptoms known to lead to death if medical attention is not applied promptly include:

 Respiratory depression:

-When a user experiences respiratory depression due to a narcotic overdose, they will have difficulty breathing.
-Their breathing becomes slow or shallow.
+When a user experiences respiratory depression because of a narcotic overdose, they have difficulty breathing.
+Breathing becomes slow or shallow, leading to low oxygen levels in the brain.
 Other signs associated with respiratory depression may include:

-When breathing slows down to the point that the brain does not receive enough oxygen and causes respiratory arrest –then it can lead to a loss of consciousness, coma or death.
+When breathing slows to the point that the brain does not receive enough oxygen, and causes respiratory arrest, it can lead to a loss of consciousness, coma or death.

 Convulsions:

 Convulsions (or seizures) from drug overdose can cause a person’s body to shake uncontrollably.
-Some of the symptoms that can develop with a seizure may include:
+Some of the symptoms of seizures that can develop may include:

 If the person loses consciousness and does not awake from a drug overdose seizure, it can also result in coma or death.
-Medical attention should be sought immediately when a person is having convulsions and have lost consciousness or having difficulty breathing.
+Medical attention must be sought immediately when a person is having convulsions and has lost consciousness or is having difficulty breathing.

 Heart rate: